 Every year we invite the local community to join our Open House to learn more about the Universe and the exciting discoveries we have made.
 Co-hosted by both KIPAC and the SLAC National Laboratory, the event offers immersive science-learning experiences through interactive exhibits, live demonstrations, workshops, lectures, mini tours, with refreshments and giveaways provided!
 Activities at Community Day are suitable for a wide range of ages and levels; families with kids are especially encouraged to attend.
-We look forward to seeing you at the in-person Community Day on April 15, 2023 (Saturday; COVID permitting) to celebrate the 20th birthday of KIPAC!
+Thank you all for joining us at the Community Day on April 15, 2023 to celebrate the 20th birthday of KIPAC!

 Interested in inviting a KIPAC scientist to speak with your classroom about their research and/or their career path?
 Please contact us!
 KIPAC members are available to visit your classroom in-person or virtually and have an open discussion with your students.
 We hope to create positive learning experiences for students and form a personal connection between the current and future generation of STEM professionals.
 For inquires and requests, please contact Dr. Xinnan Du (firstname.lastname@example.org).

 In addition to KIPAC-hosted events and offerings, KIPAC members are also active contributors to the following programs organized by our valuable partners: